mr-exo/geoip-lookup/README.md

 # geoip-lookup
 With that tool you can look up for info about an ip, location and isp.
-You are free to copy my script but please don't claim it's your's.
+Feel free to copy and edit my script but please don't claim it's your's.
 Script works in Windows and all Linux distros (Kali,Ubuntu,Mint etc.)
 Script works ONLY with Python 3.6 or higher.